How to Stop Reusable Nappies Leaking

 Make sure your baby is within the weight confines of the nappy as you will get leaks if it is too big or too small.

-To correctly fit washable diapers the nappy should be placed low underneath baby - think builders bum, pinch and lift the bulk of the nappy up between babies legs and into the knicker line, pull the wing up toward the armpit of the other side, and popper up hip snaps then waist snaps.
+To correctly fit washable diapers the cotton or bamboo nappy should be placed low underneath baby - think builders bum, pinch and lift the bulk of the nappy up between babies legs and into the knicker line, pull the wing up toward the armpit of the other side, and popper up hip snaps then waist snaps.
 You can follow our step buy step fit guide here.

 Measurements that affect fit -